 Transfer Program

-It needs to be emphasized that the minimum requirements of the North Carolina Community College System Associate in Engineering degree do not fulfill all of the requirements of the ECU Foundations Curriculum.
-Additional semester hours of Foundations Curriculum credits may be required beyond the AE degree requirements.
-Your academic advisor can help you with foundation requirements.
+It needs to be emphasized that the minimum requirements of the North Carolina Community College System Associate in Engineering degree do not fulfill all of the requirements of the ECU General Education Program.
+Additional semester hours of General Education (GE) credits may be required beyond the AE degree requirements.
+Your academic advisor can help you with general education requirements.

 Transfer Student Admission Requirements:

-Transfer students must have a minimum cumulative GPA of 3.0 and completed the equivalent of Math 2171 (Calculus 1) with a C or higher, ENGL 1100 and 2201, and CHEM 1150/1151.
-Students who enter with an associate’s degree in engineering will be given preference.
+Transfer students must have a minimum cumulative GPA of 3.0 and completed the equivalent of MATH 2171 (Calculus 1) with a C or higher, ENGL 1100, ENGL 2201, and CHEM 1150+1151.
+Students who enter with an associate’s degree in engineering will be given preference and a more lenient GPA requirement (2.8).

 CONNECT WITH US